 We all know that plastic recycling rates are far from satisfactory.
 However, as highlighted multiple times on Puratium, we can contribute to a positive change just by sorting out trash correctly.

 But ...
 Do Not Give Up!

 If you live in the US and your municipal recycling center does not accept bubble wrap, then the below is the SOLUTION for further diverting waste from landfills.

 Thanks to these innovative TerraCycle’s Zero Waste Boxes, you can collect your hard-to-recycle materials such as bubble wraps, and ship it to them for free.

 TerraCycle will make sure to safely and sustainably recycle these materials into something awesome.

 This alternative to bubble wrap article intended to exemplify the Zero Waste method: first, refuse what you do not need and consider reducing your original needs when it comes to packaging your items.
 Then, reuse as much as possible the available options at home or in your immediate surroundings.

 Lastly, consider the whole life cycle of a given eco friendly alternative by disposing of it correctly, i.e., with limited pollution and damage to the environment.

 All in all, bubble wrap alternatives do exist and will act as reliable protection and cushioning for the products you need to transport.
 Bye, bye, plastic made bubble wrap!

-Are you looking for more Zero Waste swaps at home?
-Hit the search button on our website!
-We extensively list sustainable alternatives for your kitchen, bathroom, personal care products, and many more.
+More generally speaking, if you are looking for answers regarding zero waste swaps at home, hit the search button on our website!
+We extensively list sustainable alternatives for your furniture, kitchen, low waste accessories, and many more.